Car Accident Settlement Process and Timeline

 Statutes of Limitations: Time Limit to File a Car Accident Claim

 Every state has its own statutes of limitations, which are laws placing time limits on when you can file an injury claim.
-Depending on the state, you may have from 1 to 6 years to file a lawsuit against the other driver for car accident damages.
+Depending on the state and whether the defendant was a government actor, you may have anywhere from less than a year up to six years to file a lawsuit against the other driver for car accident damages.
 The clock starts ticking from the moment of the accident.
 After the time limit expires, you won't be able to sue the other driver and recover the damages for what you have suffered.

-These serious injury cases can take time for the accident analysis, insurance companies to review the claim, insurance adjusters to offer damages and injury attorneys to discuss back and forth on the injury settlement.
+These serious injury cases require time for the accident analysis, for insurance companies to review the claim, for insurance adjusters to offer damages, and for injury attorneys to discuss the injury settlement.

 Learn More About the Car Accident Settlement Process: Call a Lawyer